Plant-based school lunches: 10 easy swaps

 These days you can easily find a plant-based alternative to just about every animal product you can think of.
-In terms of school menus, this means that children don’t have to sacrifice the meal that they love for it to be healthier and better for the planet.
+In terms of school menus, this means that children can enjoy tasty food that’s also healthier for them and the planet with plant-based school lunches.

 Here is a quick run-down of the best, most accessible and affordable alternatives to animal products: